 are born of Him, not just because we keep His word, but also because of His

-Spirit that He has given us, who constantly broadcasts in our hearts that we
+Spirit that He has given us, who constantly broadcasts in our heart that we

 (155b) Witness